Residual energy in weakly compressible turbulence with a mean guide field: Numerical results

-In Solar wind turbulence, there is ample evidence of $k^{-1}$ cascades.
+In solar wind turbulence, there is ample evidence of $k^{-1}$ cascades.
 Voyager has measured time-varying spectra whose power scales with frequency as $1/f$.
 According to the Taylor hypothesis\footnote{The frequency $\omega$ of a wave mode with wavevector $\vec{k}$ can be transformed from the plasma to spacecraft (sc) rest frame as $\omega_{sc} = \omega + \vec{k} \cdot \vec{v_{sc}}$; $\vec{v_{sc}}$ is the advection velocity of the wave with respect to sc.
 For super-Alfv\'enic motions, which are typical in the interplanetary space, $\omega_{sc} \approx \vec{k} \cdot \vec{v_{sc}}$.
 Violations to this hypothesis may arise under certain conditions \citep{howes_2014.taylor.hypothesis.break}.}, wave mode temporal frequencies $f$ can be translated to spatial frequencies $k$.
 In this case, the $1/f$ temporal signal corresponds to a $k^{-1}$ spatial scaling.

-The $1/f$ range (or flickering noise) stores the majority of the turbulent energy at large scales in Solar wind turbulence \citep{matthaeus_1986.1f.noise}.
+The $1/f$ range (or flickering noise) stores the majority of the turbulent energy at large scales in solar wind turbulence \citep{matthaeus_1986.1f.noise}.
 This energy-containing range of the turbulence cascade seems to transition to a direct cascade with typical scalings, such as -5/3 or -3/2 \citep{mondal_2025.1/f.two.subinertial.ranges}.
-Interactions of Alfv\'en waves scattered off from background density inhomegeneities (reflection-driven turbulence) explain the origin of the $1/f$ range \citep{velli_1989.reflection.driven.turb,magyar_2022.cascade.noise.properties,meyrand_2025.reflection.driven.turb}.
+Interactions of Alfv\'en waves scattered off from background density inhomogeneities (reflection-driven turbulence) explain the origin of the $1/f$ range \citep{velli_1989.reflection.driven.turb,magyar_2022.cascade.noise.properties,meyrand_2025.reflection.driven.turb}.

-Incompressible fluctuations dominate the kinetic spectra (black dashed lines) of the kinetically-driven simulations.
-Unlike magnetically-driven turbulence, for $\beta = 4.0$ the inertial range of the compressible-modes power spectrum has not developed.
-Interestingly, the spectrum of compressible ($\propto k^{-3/2}$) is significantly different than incompressible ($\propto k^{-1}$), suggesting that their corresponding interactions are governed by different processes.
-Consistent with magnetically-driven, kinetically-driven simulations satisfy the slow mode pressure balance relation (Fig.~\ref{fig:slow_mode}), indicating that density perturbations arise from slow modes.
-The relative energy contribution of compressible modes is lower in kinetically- than magnetically-driven simulations.
+Incompressible fluctuations dominate the kinetic spectra (black dashed lines) of the kinetically driven simulations.
+Unlike magnetically driven turbulence, for $\beta = 4.0$ the inertial range of the compressible-modes power spectrum has not developed.
+Interestingly, the spectrum of compressible ($\propto k^{-3/2}$) is significantly different from incompressible ($\propto k^{-1}$), suggesting that their corresponding interactions are governed by different processes.
+As with magnetically driven simulations, we see that kinetically driven simulations satisfy the slow mode pressure balance relation (Fig.~\ref{fig:slow_mode}), indicating that density perturbations arise from slow modes.
+The relative energy contribution of compressible modes is lower in kinetically than magnetically driven simulations.